 The best time to visit Long Island for whale watching is between July and early September.

 You will have a chance to see many whale species, including the blue whale, North Atlantic right whale, and sei whales.
-Long Island offers an incredibly diverse set of whale watching experiences that you shouldn’t miss.
+Long Island offers an incredibly diverse set of whale-watching experiences you shouldn’t miss.

 Long Island is also one of the best areas where you can watch whales very close to boats, ideal if you are on a whale-watching trip.